jamesmh/coravel/DocsV2/docs/Queuing/README.md

 ## On App Closing

-When your app is stopped, Coravel will consume any tasks remaining in the queue and/or wait until all long-running tasks are completed.
+When your app is stopped, Coravel will immediately begin consuming any remaining tasks and wait until they are completed.

 This will keep your app running in the background - as long as the parent process is not killed.